What if the only symptom you have is what appears to be bleeding in an eye? Could this mean a stroke or possibly one in the near future?

 Bleeding in One Eye: Stroke?

-“Vitreal [vitreous] hemorrhage or retinal hemorrhage are not considered as hemorrhagic stroke,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“Vitreal [vitreous] hemorrhage or retinal hemorrhage are not considered as hemorrhagic stroke,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 “These events are also emergencies that need urgent evaluation by an ophthalmologist,” adds Dr. Zafar.